murrayl2/Deck-Shuffle/README.md

 The code my be downloaded <a href="https://murrayl2.github.io/Maze-Game/">here.</a>

-Run "MazeGame.Java" to start the game.
+After downloading the software run "MazeGame.Java" to start the game.
 <br>

 ## Usage <a name="usage"></a>